ls1intum/Artemis/docs/dev/local-moodle-setup-for-lti.rst

 Accessing Moodle
 ------------------
-It can be accessed over `localhost:port` in the browser.
+You can be access your local Moodle instance over `localhost:port` in the browser.

 Troubleshooting
 ----------------